-- Atomic Z3 and Z2 Regulator with Oceanic Veo 2.0 dive computer
+- Regulator with dive computer or gauge console

 - If you’re concerned about being cold during your open water training dives you may upgrade your wet suit to a dry suit.
 Dry suits are worn over warm insulating undergarments.
 The dry suit keeps you dry.
 The insulating undergarment keeps you warm.

-We began teaching scuba lessons in 1994.
-We start a new class on the last Thursday of each month except December at 6 PM at HydroSports.
-We meet at HydroSports to review each chapter of the Open Water Diver Manual.
+We began teaching scuba lessons in 1993.
+We start a new class each month, evenings once a week(usually Thursdays) at 6:30 PM and are out of the pool around 9:30pm.
+We meet to review each chapter of the Open Water Diver Manual.
 We dive at a local swimming pool reserved exclusively for our class and complete open water training dives at sites in Oregon and throughout the Northwest.

 Earning your PADI Open Water Diver certification is just the beginning.
 As a certified diver, fabulous dive destinations, exciting people, unparalleled adventure and uncommon tranquility await you.
 And, as you continue your adventure and gain experience through higher training levels, your opportunities expand.

 Jacques Cousteau called the Emerald Sea his favorite cold water dive region.
 To the uninformed, the waters of the Pacific Northwest might look dark, cold and barren.
 Those who understand our regional waters know we are blessed with a vibrant, dense and colorful underwater seascape.
 As divers in the Pacific Northwest, we know that wearing the right dive gear we can stay dry and warm while exploring our local rivers, lakes, and oceans AND travel from time to time to tropical destinations world-wide.

 Becoming a diver opens a door to a whole new world.
 Open your door and step through.